Explained waits lowers the stress of the line

 Given that waiting in line is often the first step in providing a service, keeping your consumers content from that point is vital.

-If you can find ways to make the time feel shorter, by providing entertainment, information, a game to play or survey to complete—that could be an appropriate solution for many.
+If you can find ways to make the time feel shorter, by providing entertainment, information, a game to play or survey to complete—that could be an appropriate solution to queue management for many.
 As could creating a ‘community’ of waiting customers - solo waits feel longer than group waiting, so why not try introduce a few connections if possible?
-You can easily add a Discord button to a Queue-Fair Queue Page, for example.
+You can easily add a message or a Discord button to a Queue-Fair Queue Page, for example.

 Identifying clientele whose issues you can resolve in line, or whose needs are less consuming, they can be managed and removed far quicker—that’s a win for everyone.
 Perhaps a queue runner or triage staff could work for you?